xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_pdo_handling/doc/index.rst

     :backlinks: none
     :depth: 3

-.. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_ethercat_drive/tree/master/examples/app_demo_master_pdo_handling/>`_

-   Connecting the motor and cables to your kit
+Connect the motor and cables to your kit.

 Run the application
 +++++++++++++++++++